adityaagrawal53/industrial-training-flight-statistics/README.md

 The airports.dat and routes.dat databases are from an open source database, OpenFlights that is linked in the beginning of the README file.

-# links
+# References

-The used the following websites to get information, databases or insiration.
+These websites were used to get information, databases or inspiration.

 Link for the OpenFlights website: https://openflights.org/data.html#airport